fnroseror/phd-thesis-wind-energy-narino/01_THESIS/03_repository_map.md

 This document explains how the internal structure of the repository is connected to the scientific structure of the doctoral thesis.

 The thesis is organized into five main chapters, followed by annexes and associated products.
-This repository functions as the computational, methodological, and documentary support environment of that structure.
+This repository functions as the computational, methodological, documentary, and reproducibility support environment of that structure.

 Its purpose is not only to store files, but to preserve the traceability between:

 - the written scientific argument,
 - the computational pipeline,
 - the generated evidence,
 - the extended technical material,
+- the reproducibility environment,
 - and the derivative products associated with the doctoral work.

 ---